 I spent my childhood in Los Angeles, my twenties in New Haven, and my thirties, so far, in Brooklyn.
 I miss the vastness of the west, and I much prefer this city when it’s cold and dark.
-New York only makes sense to me when it’s cold and dark.

 My first book, a monograph on the painter Stanley Whitney, is forthcoming with Lund Humphries.
 My second book, a critique of opium culture, is underway.
 I’ve been fortunate to publish shorter works in The Guardian, Conjunctions, BOMB Magazine, Even Magazine, Word & Image, Apricota, and numerous exhibition catalogs.

 “Off the Grid: The Painted Planes of Jeremy Moon,” in Jeremy Moon (New York: Prestel, 2019)